The Negative Keyword List for Google Ads: 200+ Core Terms, 285+ Total

 Add industry-specific negatives, competitor names you don't want to target, and locations outside your service area.

-All 285+ negative keywords organized by category.
-Select the categories you need using the tool above, or browse the full reference below.
+All 285+ negative keywords organised by category, including universal terms every account should add, B2B filters, and competitor and location exclusions.
+Select the categories you need with the tool above, or browse the full reference below.

 Jobs & Careers